Ontario, California: Economy

 In the years following Ontario's founding, the economy was driven by its reputation as a health resort.
 Shortly thereafter, citrus farmers began taking advantage of Ontario's rocky soil to plant lemon and orange groves.
 Agricultural opportunities also attracted vintners and olive growers.
 The Graber Olive House, which continues to produce olives, is a city historical landmark and one of the oldest institutions in Ontario.
 Dairy farming is also prevalent, as it continues to be in neighboring Chino.
 Much of southern Ontario still contains dairy farms and other agricultural farms.
 However, the area is currently under planning to be developed into a mixed-use area of residential homes, industrial and business parks, and town centers, collectively known as the New Model Colony.

 A major pre-war industry was the city's General Electric plant that produced clothing irons.
 During and after World War II, Ontario experienced a housing boom common to many suburbs.
 The expansion of the Southern California defense industry attracted many settlers to the city.
 With California's aerospace industry concentrated in Los Angeles and the Bay Area, the Ontario International Airport was used as a pilot training center.
-Today, Ontario still has a manufacturing industry, the most notable of which are Maglite, which produces flashlights.
+Today, Ontario still has a manufacturing industry, the most notable firm being flashlight manufacturer Maglite.
 Manufacturing has waned, and Ontario's economy is dominated by service industries and warehousing.
 Major distribution centers are operated by companies such as AutoZone, Cardinal Health, MBM, Genuine Parts/NAPA, and Nordstrom.

 Ontario is also home to Niagara Bottling, The Icee Company, clothing companies Famous Stars and Straps and Shiekh Shoes, Scripto U.S.A., and to Phoenix Motorcars, who employs over 150 employees in Ontario.